premchander-revature/interviewquestions/DDL.md

 --------

-2.List out the types of DDL commands which used in sql.
+2.List out the types of DDL commands which is used in sql.

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)